Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_catalog_relnotes.md

 * When an asset version is released; a Major, Minor, or Patch release type can be selected.
 * Changes can be made to an asset after it has been released by using the **Create new version** button.
 This allows users to make changes to the asset in DRAFT mode, without affecting previous assets versions.
 * An asset can have multiple active versions and only one DRAFT.
 * Assets that are packaged with a product cannot be archived.
-Attempts to remove an asset that is used in a product, will result in a WebUI error message stating that the asset is used in a product and the delete is not permitted.
+Attempts to remove an asset that is used in a product will result in a WebUI error message stating that the asset is used in a product and the delete is not permitted.

 ## Fixed issues